shapeshed/ohaithere/README.md

-# Ohai
+# Ohaithere

 [![Build Status](https://secure.travis-ci.org/shapeshed/ohai.png)](http://travis-ci.org/shapeshed/ohai)

 This is an example of how to create a simple module for Node.js.
-It is used in the Sams Teach Yourself Node.js in 24 Hours book.
+It is used in Chapter 22 of the Sams Teach Yourself Node.js in 24 Hours book.

 The module only has one function - `hello()`.
-This returns "Hello from the ohai module".
+This returns "Hello from the ohaithere module".

 The examples shows: